Skip to content

 • rego — an OPA/Rego module returning data.runeward.decision via [rego].

-Instead of inline rules, a profile can consume a signed OCI policy bundle so a security team ships one artifact many profiles reuse:
+Instead of inline rules, a Charter can consume a signed OCI policy Archive so a security team ships one artifact many Charters reuse:

 [policy_bundle]